-Find out the details of your current loan and determine what changes could assist you in meeting your financial goals.
+Find out the details of your home loan, including your current interest rate and mortgage repayments, and determine what changes could assist you in meeting your personal and financial goals.

-Use a home loans comparison service to look for a great-value product that matches your needs.
+Use our home loans comparison service to assess your options and look for a great-value product based on their rates, fees, features and more.

 Undergo a full application process, credit analysis, documentation and assessment with a new financial institution.